OPINION: Why Does South Dakota Hate Money?

 MORE: 10 Years of Legal Pot: 12 Frequently Asked Questions About Colorado's Weed Laws

 That's a billion dollars that could go towards making South Dakota schools the envy of the country.
 Giving South Dakota another competitive advantage.
+Low taxes and poorly run schools don't encourage growth.
+Well-funded schools and a strong social net do.

-A billion dollars to make our civil infrastructure the gold standard that industry wants to come take advantage of.
+A billion dollars to make our civil infrastructure the gold standard that industry wants to come and take advantage of.

 A billion dollars to help keep and attract the best and brightest to South Dakota.